 'The true union that you ought to seek with creatures that attract you is to be found not by going directly to them, but by converging with them on God, sought in and through them.
-It is not by making themselves more material, relying solely on physical contacts, but by making themselves more spiritual in the embrace of God, that things draw closer to one another.'

-(Writings in time of war, page 143)
+It is not by making themselves more material, relying solely on physical contacts, but by making themselves more spiritual in the embrace of God, that things draw closer to one another' (Writings in time of war, page 143).

-'By means of all created things the divine assails us, penetrates us and molds us.
-We imagined it as distant and inaccessible, whereas we live steeped in its burning layers.
+'By means of all created things the divine assails us, penetrates us and moulds us.
+We imagined the divine as distant and inaccessible, whereas we live steeped in its burning layers.
 "In him we live".
 As Jacob said, awakening from his dream, the world, this palpable world which we were wont to treat with the boredom and disrespect with which we habitually regard places with no sacred association for us, is in truth a holy place and we did not know it' (The Divine Milieu, page 89).

-When we examine the various religious movements in the world, we came up against obvious distortions and projections.
+When we examine the various religious movements in the world, we come up against distortions and projections.
 We observe human needs being projected and human pathology attempting to find an escape.
 However, for all their imperfections, at the heart of religion there is this constant attempt to respond to the attraction of the divine.

 This was recognised by Justin, an early Christian writer.
 In his second open letter to the Roman emperor in defence of Christianity, he values the wisdom found in the religious writers of Rome and attempts to present Christian wisdom as bringing this wisdom to its flowering:

+Justin (II Apologia, c.160AD).

 'Whatever lawyers or philosophers uttered well, they elaborated by finding and contemplating some part of the Word.
 But since they did not know the whole of the Word, which is Christ, they often contradicted themselves.
 Whatever things were rightly said among people are the property of us Christians.

-For next to God we worship and love the Word

-who is from the unbegotten and ineffable God.

-The Word became human for our sakes,

-so that, sharing in our sufferings, he might also bring us healing.
+For next to God we worship and love the Word who is from the unbegotten and ineffable God.
+The Word became human for our sakes, so that, sharing in our sufferings, the Word might also bring us healing.
 For all the writers were able to see realities in an obscure way through the sowing of the Word implanted in them.

-But the seed and the imitation imparted according to capacity is one thing, and quite another is the thing itself of which there is the participation and imitation according to the grace which is from him' (II Apologia, c.160AD).
+But the seed and the imitation imparted according to capacity is one thing, and quite another is the thing itself of which there is the participation and imitation according to the grace which is from the Word.'

-We find a similar understanding in Irenaeus, a contemporary of Justin:
+Irenaeus (180AD)

-'The person who is truly spiritual, knowing always the same God, and always acknowledging the same Word of God (although the Word has but now been manifested to us) and acknowledging also at all times the same Spirit of God (although the Spirit has been poured out upon us after a new fashion in these last times)

-will know that the Son of God descends even from the creation of the world to its end upon the human race simply as such, from whom those who believe God and follow God's Word receive that salvation which flows from God' (Against Heresies [c.180AD] IV,33.15)
+'The person who is truly spiritual, knowing always the same God, and always acknowledging the same Word of God (although the Word has but now been manifested to us) and acknowledging also at all times the same Spirit of God (although the Spirit has been poured out upon us after a new fashion in these last times) will know that the Son of God [the Word] descends even from the creation of the world to its end upon the human race simply as such, from whom those who believe God and follow God's Word receive that salvation which flows from God' (Against Heresies IV,33.15).

-This same Irenaeus has a wonderfully positive image for the various ways in which human beings give expression to the divine.
-He writes: 'God put the human race together in many ways to effect a symphony of salvation' (AH IV,14,2).
-To leap immediately over to modern times, let us listen to Pope Paul VI:
+'God put the human race together in many ways to effect a symphony of salvation' (AH IV,14,2).

+Pope Paul VI